luss/pgmanage/CONTRIBUTING.md

 **Great Bug Reports** tend to have:

 - A quick summary and/or background
-- OmniDB-NG flavor you are using (app or server) and version
+- PgManage flavor you are using (app or server) and version
 - Operating system and version
 - Steps to reproduce
   - Be specific!